atharva0300/Dwight/README.md

 - [X] 17.
 Updation and Deletion of the Task
 - [ ] 17.
 On Task deletion, the taskList does not get rendered
 - [ ] 18.
 On Task deletion, delete the note that is attached to that task
+- [ ] 19. bug: The updateTaskBoolean value does not get updated before the Task.jsx renders, which gives a false value.
+It should instead give true